hsachinraj/Azurelabs/dockerjava/readme.md

 1. Select the **Build** hub.
 Click the **+ New definition**  button to create a new build definition.

 1. Make sure **VSTS Git** is selected for the source and the project, repository and branch have the correct values.
-Select **Continue**
+Select **Continue**.

 1. Select **Maven** for the template as we are building a Java application using Maven